Prasannak-k/Thread/README.md

-np# Thread — a real-time chat app
+Thread — a real-time chat app

 A two-person / group chat app with accounts, threaded replies, moderated deletion, and admin-controlled groups — built as a small full-stack project (no client-only